 All companies, large and small – from one-man businesses to corporations – must adhere to a core set of legal requirements.
-These requirements ensure that all companies in South Africa are compliant with government rules on company ‘incorporation, registration, organization and management’.
+These requirements ensure that all companies in South Africa are in compliance with legislation and compliant with government rules on company ‘incorporation, registration, organization and management’.

-Company legal compliance involves a number of submissions every company must make to the company compliance body in South Africa – the Companies and Intellectual Property Commission (CIPC)
+Company legal compliance with legislation involves a number of submissions every company must make to the company compliance body in South Africa – the Companies and Intellectual Property Commission (CIPC)

 South African Company legal compliance:

 To maintain legal compliance, companies must:

 - File their annual Tax Returns.

 - Notify the Commission of any company directorship.
 This must be done within 10 business days of the change or appointment.